 Real World Scenarios

-Imagine a policyholder who undergoes genetic editing to reduce disease risk.
+Imagine a policyholder who undergoes genetic editing to reduce the risk of a hereditary disease.
 Years later, complications arise from the modification, leading to death.
-The insurer may respond with several theories:
+The family files a claim, expecting the policy to provide support.
+Instead, the insurer responds with several theories designed to avoid payment.

-• The genetic editing was experimental and excluded from coverage • The death was foreseeable due to known risks of enhancement • Conflicting medical records prevent the insurer from confirming the true cause of death
+They may argue that the genetic editing was experimental and excluded from coverage.
+They may claim that the death was foreseeable due to known risks of enhancement.
+They may point to conflicting medical records as evidence that the true cause of death cannot be confirmed.

 Can Attorneys Help in Human Enhancement Denials?

-• Challenge the insurer’s interpretation of exclusions related to enhancements • Argue that policy language does not clearly exclude modified humans • Emphasize that medical records and expert testimony should take priority over insurer assumptions • Pursue bad faith penalties when insurers misuse enhancement disputes to delay or deny payment
+Yes.
+Attorneys can challenge insurers who misuse enhancement related exclusions.
+They can argue that policy language does not clearly exclude modified humans.
+They can emphasize that medical records and expert testimony should take priority over insurer assumptions.
+They can pursue bad faith penalties when insurers misuse enhancement disputes to delay or deny payment.

 FAQ: Life Insurance and Human Enhancement